 1. A fresh and impartial perspective

 Any small business owner will know how important but time-consuming networking can be.
 NEDs will generally have built up an extensive network of contacts over the years.
-They can introduce you to people you otherwise wouldn’t have access to – new customers, business partners, suppliers, team members, or investors, for instance – which can accelerate your business’ growth.
+They can introduce you to people you otherwise wouldn’t have access to – new customers, business partners, suppliers, team members, or investors – which can accelerate your company’s growth.

 3. Commercial experience